hannahro15/Cattery-project/README.md

 * As a user they should be able to see pictures of lots of cats on the gallery page.

+* Users should be able to fill out details on the form and when clicking on the submit button to take you to 'thank you' page.

 * As a user they should expect the website to be responsive and for everything to be seen clearly on different size screens such as mobile, tablet, and desktop.

 * The user expects the website to run smoothly without error messages and the images to load without any issues.